I’ve Started to Notice Cognitive Symptoms… Now What?

 Nutrition: Fuel for the Brain

-The brain is one of the most energy-demanding organs in the body.
+The brain is the most energy-demanding organ in the body.

-When energy production becomes inefficient, cognitive function is often one of the first things to be affected.
+When energy production becomes inefficient, cognitive function is usually one of the first systems to be affected.

-In some cases, a more ketogenic-style approach may be considered to provide the brain with an alternative fuel source.
+In some cases, a more ketogenic-style approach may be considered to provide the brain with an alternative fuel source- ketones.

-The key is not a one-size-fits-all diet, but a strategy that supports metabolic flexibility and reduces stress on the system.
+The key is not a one-size-fits-all diet, but a strategy that supports metabolic flexibility and cellular energy.

 Lifestyle: Creating the Right Environment

-Sleep becomes a priority.
-This is when the brain clears waste and resets.
-If sleep is disrupted, or if sleep apnoea is suspected, this needs to be addressed early.
+Sleep is a priority.
+During sleep, the brain clears waste and resets.
+If sleep is disrupted or if sleep apnoea is suspected, this needs to be addressed early.

-Movement supports blood flow, oxygen delivery, and mitochondrial function.
+Movement improves blood flow, oxygen delivery and mitochondrial function.
 This doesn’t need to be extreme, but it does need to be consistent.

 Stress regulation is equally important.
-Chronic stress and unresolved trauma can keep the nervous system in a protective state, which impacts cognition, inflammation, and recovery.
+Chronic stress and unresolved trauma keeps the nervous system in a defensive state, which impacts cognition, inflammation and recovery.

-Sunlight and circadian rhythm help regulate hormones, sleep, and cellular signalling.
-Regular exposure to natural light can have a profound effect.
+Sunlight and circadian rhythm regulates hormones, sleep and cellular signalling.
+Regular exposure to natural light often has a profound effect.

-These may sound simple, but when applied consistently, they create the foundation for change.
+These sound simple but when applied consistently, they create the foundation for change.

-The most effective approach is targeted support, based on your individual needs.
+The most effective approach is targeted support, based on individual needs.

-• herbal medicines that support the nervous system, circulation, or stress response
+herbal medicines to support the nervous system, circulation or stress response

 You Don’t Have to Do Everything at Once